 Curating content is a fantastic way to test topics, ideas and learn what content intrigues your audience without actually having to create the content.
 Measure what curated content generates the most engagement.
 Are there certain hot topics that your audience loves or are there certain questions you’re hearing in response to that curated content?
 All of this can be research for your own content creation.

 Now that you’re beginning to see the true benefits of content curation, you may want to start incorporating it more into your social media.
+Here are some tips for your content curation strategy:

-An RSS feed is an easy way to receive the most up to date content from your favorite sources.
+An RSS feed is an easy way to receive the most up-to-date content from your favorite sources.
 Most of your favorite sources will have RSS feeds that you can subscribe to so that you are always up to date.

 Edgar users, you can automatically add RSS feeds of your favorite content straight into Edgar.
 You can choose to send them “Pending” so that you can review the curated content and add your own hot take to them before adding them to your schedule.